-The Lumo Lift is comprised of a small plastic oblong sensor designed to be worn just below the collarbone and as close to the body as possible (it might not work so well on loose clothing).
-The sensor is magnetic, so once in position – say behind a tight-fitting T-shirt – it can be held there using the external magnetic clasp.
+The Lumo Lift is comprised of a small, plastic oblong sensor designed to be worn just below the collarbone and as close to the body as possible (it might not work so well on loose clothing).
+The device is magnetic, so once in position – say, behind a tight-fitting T-shirt – it can be held there using the external magnetic clasp.
 Setting up involves standing up straight with shoulders back and double tapping the sensor to confirm.

 Wareable verdict: Lumo Lift review

 The Lift will buzz a gentle reminder whenever the wearer slumps back into a slouch.
-Of course, any body sensor can be programmed to monitor a number of bodily functions, if you'll pardon the phrase, so this one also measures steps taken and calories burned.
+Of course, any body sensor can be programmed to monitor a number of functions, so this also measures steps taken and calories burned.
 Naturally, there's an iOS app for it too, but it's not really required unless you wish to know your progress in 'posture hours'.

 Alex looks a bit like a pair of neckband-style sports headphones, with the two squeezable and stretchable legs siting on the outside of the ear.
 Around the back where the sensor case lives, and gives Alex the smarts to accurately detect the position of the head and neck to identify bad posture.
 You should then feel a gentle vibrating alert to remind you to stop the slouching.